uatec/hidef-website/thoughts/management-as-multithreading.md

 ---

-I shall continue these thoughts in a second part soon.
+I have explored more of these ideas in [Part 2](management-as-multithreading-part-2).